JohnStarich/java-skip-list/README.md

 skip-list, locks are retrieved for all predecessor nodes up to and including the highest layer of occurrence of a node to add or remove.
 The predecessor nodes point to either the correct location for a new node (add() operations), or to the node to remove (remove() operations).
+In our implementation, each node is associated with a single lock that locks the node at every layer.
+An alternative implementation could lock each layer of a node separately.
 Once a thread finishes their modification, the thread unlocks all locks belonging to it, allowing other threads to acquire those locks or locks passed them.
 This implementation guarantees deadlock freedom; when a thread locks a node with a search key $k$ it will never acquire a lock on a node with a search key $>=k$.
 From an implementation perspective, this means locks are acquired from the lowest layer upwards.
 Furthermore, concurrent modifications are guaranteed as long as there aren't overlapping search key values.
+It would be more difficult to ensure deadlock freedom if each node had separate locks on each layer, because multiple threads could have access to different parts of the node at the same time.
 On the other hand, the implementation is blocking; it prevents other threads from completing operations on the skip list which don't have the locks.
 This results in a significant time/memory overhead: a thread must retry its operation until it can successfully acquire the lock(s) it needs, and every node must have their own instance of a ReentrantLock.
+If we were to lock each layer of a node separately, the node would not be blocked for as long and processes could access different parts of a node at the same time.

 ## Performance Comparison